MIPS/gcc/gcc/config/bfin/bfin.md

 ;; an unspec with a const_int operand that determines which flag to use in the ;; instruction.
 ;; There are variants for single and parallel multiplications.
-;; There are variants which just use 16 bit lowparts as inputs, and variants ;; which allow the user to choose just which halves to use as input values.
+;; There are variants which just use 16-bit lowparts as inputs, and variants ;; which allow the user to choose just which halves to use as input values.
 ;; There are variants which set D registers, variants which set accumulators, ;; variants which set both, some of them optionally using the accumulators as